jharana-adhikari-AI/YOLO-Object-Detection-in-Real-Time/Readme.md

 #### How These Libraries Work Together
-- Ultralytics loads and trains the YOLO model.
+- Ultralytics:  Loads and trains the YOLO model.
-- OpenCV captures video frames and displays detected objects.
+- OpenCV:  Captures video frames and displays detected objects.
-- NumPy processes numerical data for model input.
+- NumPy:  Processes numerical data for model input.
-- TensorFlow provides deep learning support for the model.
+- TensorFlow: Provides deep learning support for the model.

 ## 3️⃣ What This Project Does
 This project allows you to:
-✅ Train a YOLOv8 model on a dataset (e.g., COCO dataset) ✅ Perform real-time object detection on live video
+- ✅ Train a YOLOv8 model on a dataset (e.g., COCO dataset)
+- ✅ Perform real-time object detection on live video
-✅ Export the model to ONNX format for deployment
+- ✅ Export the model to ONNX format for deployment

 ## 4️⃣ How YOLO Works in This Project